nhs-r-community/Conference_2019/README.md

 This will download all the session to you machine in an RStudio Project.

-*Alternatively, you copy the code of the files you are interested in without having to use Git.*
+*Alternatively, you can copy the code of the files you are interested in without having to use Git.*

 ## For workshop leaders: